justudin/backpropagation/README.md

-1. Title: Qualitative Bankruptcy using backpropagation algorithm
+##1.
+Title: Qualitative Bankruptcy using backpropagation algorithm

-2. Source Information
+##2.
+Source Information
 -- Creator:  Martin.A, Uthayakumar.j and Nadarajan.m
 -- Guided By: Dr.V.Prasanna Venkatesan
 -- Date:      February 2014

-3. Past Usage:
+##3.
+Past Usage:
 The attributes or parameters which we used for collecting the dataset is referred from the paper"The discovery of experts’ decision rules from qualitative bankruptcy data using backpropagation algorithms" by Muhammad Syafrudin*, Alex Syaekhoni.

-4. Number of Instances: 250
+##4.
+Number of Instances: 250

-5. Number of Attributes: 6, each corresponding to Qualitative Parameters in Bankruptcy
+##5.
+Number of Attributes: 6, each corresponding to Qualitative Parameters in Bankruptcy

-6. Attribute Information: (P=Positive,A-Average,N-negative,B-Bankruptcy,NB-Non-Bankruptcy)
+##6.
+Attribute Information: (P=Positive,A-Average,N-negative,B-Bankruptcy,NB-Non-Bankruptcy)

 1. Industrial Risk: {P,A,N}
 2. Management Risk: {P,A,N}
 3. Financial Flexibility: {P,A,N}
 4. Credibility: {P,A,N}
 5. Competitiveness: {P,A,N}
 6. Operating Risk: {P,A,N}
 7. Class: {B,NB}

-Internal Risks:
+###Internal Risks:

 i.Industry risk (IR) :
 	Government policies and International agreements,
 	Cyclicality,